Choosing to Breastfeed

 What to Expect at Home

-You will probably also experience nipple discomfort if you are having difficulty getting the baby to latch on.
-Applying lanolin cream to your nipples after feedings, using breast shells to keep your bra from rubbing on your nipples, and avoiding using soap on your nipples may help with the discomfort.
+You will probably also experience nipple discomfort if you are having difficulty getting the baby to latch.
+Applying lanolin cream to your nipples after feedings, using breast shells to keep your bra from rubbing on your nipples, and avoiding soap on your nipples may help with the discomfort.
 Finally, your hospital or pediatrician may be able to provide advice over the telephone if you need it.
-See if your hospital or pediatrician has a lactation consultant or nurse line where you can ask advice.
+See if your hospital or pediatrician has a lactation consultant or nurse line where you can ask for advice.

 Special Cases

-If your baby was premature, or if you had a cesarean delivery, you may find recovering at home more difficult than you expected.
+If your baby was premature, or if you had a Cesarean delivery, you may find recovering at home more difficult than you expected.
 Try to arrange for help from family and friends prior to leaving the hospital and allow people to help you.
 Your own recovery, combined with the demands of caring for a newborn, can be tiring.
 You may have frequent follow-up visits for yourself and/or your baby.
 Some newborns may require special medications or supplemental feedings.
 Often, you will have to return to the pediatrician’s office several times in the first few weeks.
 Your pediatrician or care provider should ask you about breastfeeding and provide information and support as well as evaluate the baby’s growth, frequency of feedings, wet diapers, and general well-being.
 You should have a support person present for these visits.
-This support person can help you remember pertinent information, provide assistance, keep records, and notify other family and friends about yours and the baby’s progress.
+This support person can help you remember pertinent information, provide assistance, keep records, and notify other family and friends about your and the baby’s progress.

 Helpful Tips

-• Bring the baby to your breast in the hold that is most comfortable for you – cradle, football, or cross-cradle holds are most common.
+- Bring the baby to your breast in the hold that is most comfortable for you – cradle, football, or cross-cradle holds are most common.
 If you are able, you can breastfeed very comfortably in a side-lying position.
 Tickle the baby’s lips with your nipple.
 When the baby opens his mouth, bring his head to your nipple.
 Do not stretch your breast to reach his mouth.
 Most babies begin sucking immediately.
 Relax your shoulders and arms and rest as much as possible during the feeding.
 Allow the baby to suckle as long as he desires.
 After 20 minutes, if he is still feeding, gently break suction with your finger and try to burp him.
 Then allow him to nurse on the other side if he wants to.
 Some babies will nurse for 20 minutes on each side for every feeding.
 Some babies will be full after 10 minutes of feeding, but feed more frequently.
 Getting to know your baby takes time.

-• Remember which side you started the feeding and start the next feeding on the opposite side.
+- Remember which side you started the feeding and start the next feeding on the opposite side.

-• It is usually best to change your baby’s diaper after a feeding instead of before the feeding.
+It is usually best to change your baby’s diaper after a feeding instead of before the feeding.

 When to Call Your Doctor

-• Severe pain in the breast.
+- Severe pain in the breast.

-• Redness or streaking in the breast.
+- Redness or streaking in the breast.

-• Chills and a fever above 101.
+- Chills and a fever of 100.4°F or above.

-• Flu-like symptoms including malaise, aches and pains.
+- Flu-like symptoms including malaise, aches, and pains.

 Call your pediatrician for questions or concerns, or if the baby has any of the following:

-• Refusal to eat for 2 feedings.
+- Refusal to eat for two feedings.

-• Vomiting (occasional spitting up should not concern you.)
+- Vomiting (occasional spitting up should not concern you).

-• Difficulty waking for feedings.
+- Difficulty waking for feedings.

-• Very irritable or inconsolable.
+- Very irritable or inconsolable.

-• High-pitched cry.
+- High-pitched cry.

-• Yellow color of the skin or eyes (jaundice).
+- Yellow color of the skin or eyes (jaundice).

-• If you think the baby is very hungry or not getting enough to eat.
+If you think the baby is very hungry or not getting enough to eat.